Welcome and thanks for visiting...

 That’s a loaded question with other questions that will affect your answer.
 How often do you play?
 Where do you play?
 How hard do you play?
 All of these can dramatically influence how long your pickleball shoes last.
 Check our article on how to know when to replace your shoes.

 The structure of tennis shoes and pickleball shoes are similar, offering stability for movements that are lateral and accommodating quick stops and turns.
 The multi-directional movements in pickleball occur more frequently than in tennis, so the extreme levels of the game may call for stronger pickleball shoe support, though tennis shoes are good for most levels.

 Here’s an excerpt:

-Washing your feet thoroughly, especially on sweatier days.
-Foot bacteria are always multiplying, so you need to give your feet a solid scrub to eliminate odor.
+Wash your feet thoroughly, especially on sweatier days.
+Foot bacteria always multiply, so you must scrub your feet to eliminate odor.
 Soap up your soles and between the toes.
 Make sure your feet are completely dry before putting your shoes on.

-The stink is about bacteria and killing the bacteria is a goal.
-Try wrapping in a plastic bag and put in the freezer overnight.
+The stink is about bacteria, and killing the bacteria is a goal.
+Try wrapping it in a plastic bag and putting it in the freezer overnight.
 Another way is to spray rubbing alcohol into the shoe.

 Baking soda used alone in shoes has also proven to be effective in removing odor, especially those shoes—surely leather--that soaking would harm.
 Evenly shake a tablespoon of baking soda into each shoe and wait a few hours, perhaps overnight or even 24 hours for extreme cases.
 The baking soda will soak up the odors and kill the bacteria causing the stink.